tiangexiang/3DGen-Playground/data/README.md

 ## 3. 2D Renderings (Optional for Text-to-3D Task)

 > [!WARNING]
-> **Important Note:** Downloading 2D renderings is slow and requires A LOT of disk space!
+> Downloading 2D renderings is slow and requires A LOT of disk space!

 > [!NOTE]
 > **💾 Disk Storage Requirements**